 1999, February: Mississippi sends seven nuns to Tautra.

 2003, 8 May: Queen Sonja of Norway digs the hole for the first stone of the new monastery.

 2005, March: Construction of the permanent monastery begins.

 2006, 10 July: The nuns are given the keys to the new monastery

 2007, 12 May: 800 years after the dedication of the first Cistercian monastery on Tautra, the new church is dedicated with Queen Sonja present.

 Travail et Sources de Revenus

-Soap and skin creams, guesthouse, cards, photography, shop, rosaries
+Soap and skin creams, guesthouse, photography, shop, rosaries